 Funny, the store where I bought my Mac took it as a trade in.
 What’s that tell you?

-Years ago I was driving through the city on an icy December morning.
-So much ice that the pick up truck next to me started careening into other lanes.
+Years ago, I drove on the freeway through the city on an icy December morning.
+There was so much ice that the pickup truck next to me started careening into other lanes.
 I calmly sped up and moved to the right shoulder.
-The pick up smashed into a car next to me.
-My heart rate didn’t budge and I was as calm as can be.
-Facing death, I had no reaction, but when it comes to these blasted flat screens, profanity can fly.
+The pickup smashed into a car next to me.
+My heart rate didn’t budge, and I was as calm as possible.
+Facing death, I did not react, but when it comes to these blasted flat screens, profanity can fly.

 Perhaps the complications of an unbalanced personality.